Hot Liquid BurnsServing Deschutes County and Litigating Throughout Oregon

-If you or a loved one have suffered a severe hot liquid burn injury, contact Miller & Hopp Attorneys at Law today for your free injury consultation.
-We have litigated and resolved claims relating to both burns and claims against restaurants for burn injuries.
+If you or a loved one have suffered a severe hot liquid burn injury, contact Miller & Hopp Attorneys at Law for a free consultation.
+We have litigated and resolved multiple claims relating to burns, including claims against restaurants for burn injuries.

 The Famous Burn Injury Case

 In 1992, the issue with serving hot drinks first achieved national attention in the famous burn injury case of Liebeck v.
 McDonald’s Restaurants.
 In February of that year, 79-year-old customer Stella Liebeck ordered a cup of coffee from the drive-thru at McDonald’s (she was a passenger in her grandson’s car).
 She placed the cup between her knees so she could remove the lid to add cream and sugar, but she accidentally spilled the coffee into her lap.
 The result was third-degree burns because the scalding liquid burned her thighs, buttocks, and groin area.

 Her injuries were so bad that she had to remain in the hospital for eight days to undergo skin grafts.
 Even after being discharged, she required in-home care for another three weeks.
 The burn injury left her permanently disfigured, and she was partially disabled.

 After the event came to light in the media, one would assume that she would have earned sympathy.
 Instead, public opinion was mostly against her, and many blamed her for the accident.
 Her lawyer only sought a settlement of $20,000, which was enough to cover her medical bills and the time her family had missed from work to help take care of her.
 McDonald’s countered the offer with $800.
 However, the dispute went to trial, and Liebeck was awarded $2.7 million.
 Prior to an appeal, the case was eventually settled for an undisclosed amount.